Lima, Peru – The Land of Rich Gastronomy and Talented Chefs!

 Maido – This Nikkei restaurant offers an experience which is a party to the senses.
 From the moment you enter, you feel excited, yet relaxed.
 The presentation of the dishes is Instagram worthy.
 Must reserve in advance.

 Osaka – This restaurant is so popular that it opened more branches in Lima, as well as in South America.
 The food is creative, the quality and service are excellent, and the atmosphere is fun and cool.
-Better to reserve but not a must.
+At Osaka El Polo it is better to reserve but not a must.
+The Osaka in San Isidro however, gets very crowded and in the evening is great for cocktails, food and a bit of a party so my advice is to reserve in Osaka San Isidro.

 Hanzo – I love this place.
 This is another restaurant that has expanded in Lima and South America.
 It serves beautifully made maki, and sushi with Peruvian sauces.
 This is just to start.
 The menu is extensive, and the quality and service are impeccable.
 Better to reserve but not a must.